Advanced Italian – Stage F

 Grammar: students will revise major grammatical points as and when necessary ,with an emphasis on further practise of prepositions, conjunctions and particles.

-Coursebook: remaining chapters of Linea Diretta 2 for the first part of the course.
-Following this, materials from newspapers, magazines, books, poetry and songs will be used in line with students’ interest.
+Coursebook: To be advised.
+Materials from newspapers, magazines, books, poetry and songs will be used in line with students’ interest.

 Who is this course for?